Applying for Development Assistance

 i) Resource Criteria

-A: June 2017: World Bank Ranking of nations above the Global Average GDP per Capita.
+A: September 2018: World Bank Ranking of nations above the Global Average GDP per Capita (2017 and 2016 figures taken).

 ii) Representation Criteria